Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 "IFRS" means generally accepted accounting practices and principles in the country in which the Corporation is incorporated including, if applicable, the International Financial Reporting Standards (IFRS) and guidelines and interpretations issued by the International Accounting Standards Board (or any predecessor and successor thereof), in force from time to time and applied on a consistent basis.

-"IQ Investment Agreement" means the investment agreement to be entered into between the Corporation and IQ as of the Closing Date, as such agreement may be amended, restated or supplemented from time to time in accordance with its terms.
+"IQ Investment Agreement" means the investment agreement substantially in the form attached as Exhibit B hereto to be entered into between the Corporation and the Holder as of the Closing Date, as such agreement may be amended, restated or supplemented from time to time in accordance with its terms.

-"IQ Note" means the unsecured convertible note to be issued by the Corporation to IQ concurrently to Closing pursuant to and in accordance with the IQ Subscription Agreement.

-"IQ Subscription Agreement" means the subscription agreement entered into as of the date hereof between the Corporation and IQ pursuant to which the Corporation has agreed to issue to IQ and IQ has agreed to subscribe to, subject to the terms and conditions set forth therein, an unsecured convertible note in the principal amount of $12,500,000 convertible into units of the Corporation, with each unit consisting of one common share in the capital of the Corporation and one common share purchase warrant of the Corporation.

 "Lien" has the meaning specified in the form of Note attached as Exhibit A hereto.